IMF seeking billions in grants to help countries manage long-term COVID-19 risks

 “It is now clear that COVID-19 is likely to be with us for the long-term.
 Given the many possible scenarios for the evolution of COVID-19 from benign to severe scenarios, and given the limited resources countries have, we need a new strategy,” said Gopinath.

-She said together with the partners on the Multilateral Leaders Taskforce and with the ACT Accelerator, the IMF stands ready to help countries meet the challenges of the pandemic and their financing needs, including through a Resilience and Sustainability Trust (RST).”
+Gopinath said together with the partners on the Multilateral Leaders Taskforce and with the ACT Accelerator, the IMF stands ready to help countries meet the challenges of the pandemic and their financing needs, including through Resilience and Sustainability Trust (RST).

-CEPI CEORichard Hatchett, said in many ways “COVID-19 has shown us the potential of human ingenuity and innovation when we direct out energy and resources in fighting a common enemy.

-“It has also tragically thrown into sharp focus a global failure to work multilaterally to ensure equal access to life saving vaccines,” he said, adding that “vaccines are, and will continue to be, at the forefront of how modern societies counter infectious disease threats.

 The executive director of Global Fund, Peter Sands, said the next phase of the fight against COVID-19 will be different.

 “We are in for a long fight against a virus that continues to evolve.
-So we must shift to a more sustainable response that recognises the linkages between responding to COVID-19, tackling the earlier pandemics of HIV, TB and malaria, and preparing for future pandemic threats.
+So we must shift to a more sustainable response that recognises the linkages between responding to COVID-19, tackling the earlier pandemics of HIV, TB and malaria, and preparing for future pandemic threats,” Sands said.

 ADVERTISEMENT